Hatari!: Plot

-On a multi-day trip, the crew passes through a village where a rogue female elephant has been killed by a game warden.
-They find her orphaned calf, and Dallas adopts it despite Sean's protests.
-Chaos ensues when the crew helps Dallas obtain goats to get milk for the calf; that night, Dallas apologizes to Sean, and coerces him into a kiss.
+The crew visits a village where a rogue female elephant has just been killed by a game warden.
+Dallas immediately adopts the elephant's orphaned calf, despite Sean's protests.
+Chaos ensues when the crew obtains goats to get milk for the calf.
+Later that night, Dallas apologizes to Sean, and coerces him into a kiss.

-After another orphaned elephant calf shows up at the compound, the local Arusha tribe, impressed by how the elephants follow Dallas, adopt her into the tribe.
-They name her "Mama Tembo" ("Mother of Elephants").
-A third elephant orphan later makes its way into the compound, infuriating Sean.
+A second orphaned elephant calf suddenly shows up at the compound.
+A local group of Waarusha people, impressed by how the elephants follow Dallas, adopt her into their tribe and name her "Mama Tembo" ("Mother of Elephants").
+A few days later, a third elephant orphan mysteriously appears, infuriating Sean.

-The crew capture a zebra, an oryx, a gazelle, a leopard, and a buffalo.
-Later, the herding car blows a tire and flips while pursuing a wildebeest; Kurt's shoulder is dislocated and Chips' leg is badly sprained in the wreck.
-The same day, Pockets falls off a tall fence.
-He is unhurt, but Brandy shows the most concern for him out of the three, indicating whom she loves.
+The crew captures a zebra, an oryx, a gazelle, a leopard, and a buffalo.
+During a wildebeest pursuit, the herding car blows a tire and flips over.
+Kurt's shoulder is dislocated and Chips' leg is badly sprained in the crash.
+Later the same day, Pockets falls off a tall fence and is unhurt, but Brandy shows the most concern for him out of the three, indicating whom she loves.

 Pockets successfully launches a small rocket attached to a net to trap nearly 500 vervet monkeys in a tree, surprising everyone, including himself.
-A rhino is the only order left to fulfill; the crew finds an angry bull rhino, and, although it escapes once, they safely capture it, much to the Indian's relief.
+A rhino is the only order left to fill, so the crew sets out and finds an angry bull rhino.
+Although it escapes their first attempt, they resume the pursuit and manage to safely capture it.

-The season's work done, Dallas fears Sean will always see her as he saw his former fiancée; she writes a farewell letter and flees the compound.
-Sean, helped by the crew and the three baby elephants, tracks her to Arusha, where they reconcile.
-Sean and Dallas are married and prepare to spend their wedding night in Sean's room; however, the three elephants barge in and destroy the bed.
+The hunting season ends.
+Dallas, fearing that Sean cannot move his past fiancée's betrayal, writes a farewell letter and flees the compound.
+Helped by the crew and the three baby elephants, Sean tracks her to Arusha, where they reconcile.
+Sean and Dallas are married and prepare to spend their wedding night in Sean's room, until the baby elephants barge in and destroy the bed.